Cadasta/cadasta-docs/en/08-XLSForms.md

 These options will appear in the dropdown when it's selected.

-In addition to these basic data types, [XLSForm](http://xlsform.org/#question-types) offers many different data types for you to choose from:
+In addition to these basic data types, [XLSForm](http://xlsform.org/#question-types) offers many different data types for you to choose from.

 ![](/assets/xls-form-question-types.png)